AmewoalorDaniel/amewoalordaniel.github.io/_portfolio/hcc-mrna-vaccine.md

 ## Overview

 Hepatocellular carcinoma (HCC) is the common primary liver cancer (~90% of cases) and the second leading cause of cancer-related mortality worldwide.
 In Ghana, it is the leading cause of cancer deaths, with over 3,700 new cases annually.
-Current systemic therapies offer limited survival benefit in advanced disease, underscoring the urgent need for novel targeted approaches.
+Current systemic therapies offer limited survival benefit in advanced disease, underscoring the urgent need for novel targeted approaches (Llovet et al., 2021).

-This project used computational methods to design a **safe, stable, and highly immunogenic multi-epitope mRNA vaccine** targeting two overexpressed tumour-associated antigens (TAAs): ***CDC25C*** (a phosphatase driving G2/M cell cycle progression) and ***AURKA*** (Aurora Kinase A, a mitotic regulator associated with chromosomal instability and poor prognosis in HCC).
+This project used computational methods to design a **safe, stable, and highly immunogenic multi-epitope mRNA vaccine** targeting two overexpressed tumour-associated antigens: ***CDC25C***, a phosphatase driving G2/M cell cycle progression (Chan et al., 2012) and ***AURKA*** (Aurora Kinase A), a mitotic regulator associated with chromosomal instability and poor prognosis in HCC (Chen et. al., 2017).

 **Collaborators:** Helena Okyere, Ophelia Duodu
 **Supervisor:** Professor Luke Achenie